-Welcome to the Cottonwood Heights Planning Department website.
-The planning department applies the highest quality planning and regulatory principles to preserve, protect, and enhance Cottonwood Heights' developed and natural environments.
-The department is responsible for ensuring that the city’s plans reflect goals and policies that are advocated by residents, approved by the city council and appropriately implemented.
+Welcome to the Cottonwood Heights Community and Economic Development Department.
+We apply the highest quality planning and regulatory principles to preserve, protect, and enhance Cottonwood Heights' developed and natural environments.

-The planning department fulfills several functions which include evaluating zoning changes and use permits, preparing and updating the city's comprehensive master plan, reviewing site plans and subdivision plans, and oversight of construction and building safety, while providing staff support to the planning commission, board of adjustment, and city council.
-The department's mission is to support the city by facilitating the translation of community values, goals, and objectives into a vision for the physical development of the most livable city in Utah.
+Our planning department fulfills several functions, which include evaluating zoning changes and use permits, preparing and updating the city's comprehensive master plan, reviewing site plans and subdivision plans, and oversight of construction and building safety, while providing staff support to the planning commission, board of adjustment, and city council.
+Our mission is to support the city by facilitating the translation of community values, goals, and objectives into a vision for the physical development of the most livable city in Utah.

 See the "Boards and Commissions" menu for more information about the Planning Commission, Board of Adjustment and Architectural Review Commission.